-I. 04-12-2017 - 2ND REZONING SUBMITTAL 2.
-05-18-2017 - 3RD REZONING SUBMITTAL 9.906(4)(a-i) Urban Open Space Urban Open Space is not required by Ordinance for Existing Buildings or any new uses with such Existing Buildings.
+9.906(4)(a-i) Urban Open Urban Open Space is not required by Ordinance for Existing Space Buildings or any new uses within such Existing Buildings.
 When open space is provided as a requirement of office development or as amenity for the Site as part of the development for New Buildings, it will be developed as defined in Section 7 Environmental Features of these Development Standards in lieu of the standards set forth in Section 9.906(4)(ai.) of the Ordinance.
-9.906(6) First Floor Retail Required To the extent applicable, first floor retail uses will not be required within Existing Buildings nor New Buildings, but Active Ground Floor Uses (as defined in Section 1 above) shall be provided as part of New Buildings at the street level on public and private streets for 50% of the ground floor street frontage.
-All Active Ground Floor Uses may be applied in their entirety rather than as a percentage of the applicable use, except as noted in Section 6.c. below for proposed parking decks in Development Area C, for which no Active Ground Floor Uses shall be required.
-9.907(1)(a-e) Parking Standards By Ordinance, existing floor area in Existing Buildings is exempt from parking requirements of this section and no such parking requirements shall apply to uses within Existing Buildings.
+9.907(1)(a-e) Parking By Ordinance, existing floor area in Existing Buildings is Standards exempt from parking requirements of this section and no such parking requirements shall apply to uses within Existing Buildings.
 Due to the locations of the Existing Buildings and parking locations, parking may be provided a distance on Site of more than 1,600 feet from new uses.
 New Buildings shall meet the UMUD parking ratio standards.
-9.907(2) Loading Standards Certain deviations of loading standards shall be permitted including and others permitted by CDOT and Planning during the design development review process.
-Permitted Uses; Development Levels; Conversion Rights.
+9.907(2) Loading Certain deviations of loading standards shall be permitted Standards including loading may be provided at a distance on Site of more than 1,600 feet from new uses and others permitted by CDOT and Planning during the design development review

+3. Permitted Uses; Development Levels; Conversion Rights.